truemped/supercell/docs/getting_started.rst

             content = self.render_string(self.config.template, name)
             raise s.Return(Saying(id=self.counter, content=content))

 Ok, let's get through this example step by step.
-The `s.produces` decorator tells supercell the content type, that this handler should return.
+The `s.provides` decorator tells supercell the content type, that this handler should return.
 In this case a predefined one (`s.MediaType.ApplicationJson`) that will transform the returned model as `application/json`.